kevingeo971/Video-Compression-Using-Deep-Learning-/Eva_Compression/README.md

 ### The storage module provides end to end help reducing the input datasize for fast video analytics.

+*Note a GPU is required for using this module*

 #### Functionality within this module:
 1. Using a pre-trained model on the UE-DETRAC Dataset to get compressed clustered representations.